Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Chordal graphs

 \begin{proposition} For every chordal graph $G$, the set $C^1(G)$ is a tight upper certificate of $G$ (not necessarily a smallest one). \end{proposition}

 \begin{proof} The statement follows from Proposition \ref{prop:chordal} and the definition of a tight upper certificate. \end{proof}

-So, it is interesting that if the center $C(G)$ is known for a chordal graph $G$ then its diameter can be computed in $O(|C(G)||E|)$ time.
+So, it is interesting that if the center $C(G)$ is known for a chordal graph $G$ then its diameter can be computed in $O(|C(G)|m)$ time.
 However, there is no way to bound the cardinality of the set $C(G)$ in an arbitrary chordal graph $G$.
 In fact $C(G)$ may contain $n-2$ vertices in some chordal graphs.
 To construct such a graph $G$, take a complete graph $K_{n-2}$ on $n-2$ vertices.
 Add two new vertices $u$ and $v$ adjacent to all vertices of $K_{n-2}$ but not to each other.
-It is easy to see that $C(G)$ is exactly the vertices of $K_{n-2}$.
+It is easy to see that $C(G)$ contains exactly the vertices of $K_{n-2}$.

 Nevertheless, it is known that for every chordal graph $G$ and any two vertices $x,y$ from $C(G)$, $d(x,y)\leq 3$ holds \cite{Ch88}.
-This suggest the following approach for computing the diameter of a chordal graph $G=(V,E)$. \\ - Use linear time algorithm from \cite{ChDr94} to find a central vertex $c$ of $G$. \\ - Set $C_3:=\{x\in V: d(x,c)\le 3\}$. /* $C(G)\subseteq C_3$ */ \\ - Find a vertex $p$ such that $e^{C_3}(p)$ is maximum. \\ - Report $e(p)$.
+This suggest the following approach for computing the diameter of a chordal graph $G=(V,E)$. \\ - Use the linear-time algorithm from \cite{ChDr94} to find a central vertex $c$ of $G$. \\ - Set $C_3:=\{x\in V: d(x,c)\le 3\}$. /* $C(G)\subseteq C_3$ */ \\ - Find a vertex $p$ such that $e^{C_3}(p)$ is maximum. \\ - Report $e(p)$ as the diameter value.

-The complexity of this approach is $O(|C_3||E|)$.
+The complexity of this approach is $O(|C_3|m)$.
 As a consequence, we have that when the vertex degrees are bounded in a chordal graph by a constant $\Delta$ then its diameter can be computed in linear time (as $|C_3|$ is bounded by a constant $\Delta^3$).
 We are not aware if such a result was known before.
-Note also that in general chordal graphs the cardinality of $C_3$ cannot be bounded by a constant since then the diameter of an arbitrary chordal graph can be computer in linear time refuting the Orthogonal Vector Conjecture \cite{CDHP01,RV13}.
+Note also that in general chordal graphs the cardinality of $C_3$ cannot be bounded by a constant since otherwise the diameter of an arbitrary chordal graph could be computer in linear time, refuting the Orthogonal Vectors Conjecture \cite{CDHP01,RV13}.